DeanEncoded/HannaCLIEngine/README.md

 *These are some of the to-dos for Hanna*
 - [ ] Add a UML Diagram Storyboard into the studio.
 - [ ] Add container value disposal.
-- [ ] Add multiple conditionals to a choices.
+- [ ] Add multiple conditionals to choices.
 - [ ] Add proper game exporting.

 ***